The Urban Forestry Program

 Opportunities within the Urban Forestry Program

-Under the ATB grant program, grants of up to $8,000 are available to assist municipalities and non-profits in local urban forestry efforts.
-The Division of Forestry has defined five categories of ATB grants:
+Under the ATB grant program, grants of up to $12,000 are available to assist municipalities and non-profits in local urban forestry efforts.

 Technical Assistance Programs: One important avenue for improving the condition of urban and community forests in Connecticut is through improved care and maintenance of this resource.
 Outreach programs and educational events are important steps towards achieving this goal.
 The Division of Forestry does its share, by providing technical assistance to municipal tree workers, tree board members, state park workers and others, as the need arises.